 There are a couple of peak tourist seasons.
-Summers and school holidays are very busy as are Christmas and New Year.
+Summers and school holidays are very crowded, as are Christmas and New Year.

 The off season is mid-November through mid-March or Easter with the exception of Christmas/New Year.
-Prices will be lower in some cases, but fewer attractions and restaurants are open.
+Flight prices will be lower in some cases, but fewer attractions and restaurants are open.

 Autumn (September to November) and spring (March to May) are good times to visit Dublin.
 The seasonal hotels and restaurants open in the spring and usually do not close until November.
 There are often good deals on flights and accommodation to encourage tourism.

 Why visit Dublin?